sagemath/sagewiki_to_gh-2022-10-10/days98.md

 '''Local cost (lodging and food) will be provided for all participants'''

 The workshop will take place in the village of Archanes in Crete.
 We will share different lodgings in rented apartments.

+== The event ==

+The event will be workshop style and most of the schedule will be decided by the participants as needed.

+We will start the week by some introduction presentations and tutorials especially targeted at those who don't know much Sage.
+Then each participant will have an occasion to present their mathematical and / or Sage project to the group.
+Most of week will be dedicated to coding either individually or in groups.
+We will plan other presentations and tutorials depending on the needs and wishes of the participants.

 == Application ==